AlfredJKwack/BuyMyLove-GiftLIst/docs/Installation-and-User-Guide.md

   ```sh
   npm test
   ```
-- **Test coverage includes:**
+- **Test coverage should include:**
   - Gift CRUD operations
   - Image upload and deletion
   - Anonymous bought status toggling
   - Admin login/logout (OTP)
   - Cookie-based identity

+but frankly...
+I did a bad job here.

 ---

 ## 5. Troubleshooting

-- **Supabase Auth Issues:** Ensure your email provider is configured in Supabase and the redirect URL matches your app.
+- **Supabase Auth Issues:** Ensure your email is configured as a user in the Supabase dashboard authentication section.
 - **Edge Function Errors:** Check Supabase logs for function errors and ensure all environment variables are set.
 - **Image Upload Fails:** Confirm the `gift-images` bucket exists and is public.
 - **Environment Variables:** Double-check `.env.local` for typos or missing values.

----

-## 6. Extending the Application

-- The codebase is structured for easy addition of new features (e.g., wishlists, comments).
-- Follow the existing patterns for new Edge Functions and UI components.
-- Keep code simple and avoid unnecessary abstraction.